 The questions are about equipment and services, as well as research data management and open access.

 The online platform functions like a large bulletin board: All responses will be visible to anyone who visits.
 Respondents may participate under their real name or under a pseudonym.
 “If you leave us your contact information, we'll contact you at the end to let you know how your responses went into the cumulative evaluation,” says Dominika Dolzycka.

 “I believe that by sharing resources across different disciplines, entirely new methods will develop.”
 Stephanie Reich

 For analysis, language algorithms will evaluate the responses, bundle them by topic, and identify focal points.
 After this preliminary evaluation, the Steering Committee staff moves on.
 They will compress the findings of the participation and use them to develop proposals for action and projects.

 According to Stephanie Reich, everyone who participates in the survey will benefit.
 “Because the variety of scientific tools and methods will increase for everyone.
 And I also believe that by sharing resources across different disciplines, entirely new methods will develop.”

 In the long term, the aim is to further develop the research environment so that the research infrastructure is accessible not only to the partners of the excellence alliance, but also to the entire Berlin hub of research.

 The participation survey is starting step by step in the Excellence Alliance.
-Initially, researchers at Freie Universität Berlin and Technische Universität Berlin will be asked to participate.
-At Humboldt-Universität zu Berlin and Charité, the survey will start at a later date.
+Initially, researchers at Freie Universität Berlin and Technische Universität Berlin will be asked to participate, at Humboldt-Universität zu Berlin from November 1, 2021 on.
+At Charité, the survey will start at a later date.
 The Steering Committee is looking forward to lively participation and is eager to hear ideas and requests.
 The platform can be found at www.mitdenken.berlin-university-alliance.de.
 Let's go!